Mr. Snerdley tells me that a number of you people have been calling today wanting to talk about the propaganda of the movie 300.

 Not in physics.

-I doubt it's in the curriculum in chemistry, a very small subset, I think, of scientists really study it at all.
+A very small subset, I think, of scientists really study it at all.

 That's the great appeal of global warming.

-Well, the reason there's a consensus is just is out of laziness, I think, more than out of knowledge.
+Well, the reason there's a consensus is just out of laziness, I think, more than out of knowledge.

-Uh I don't doubt that at all.
+I don't doubt that at all.

-I I think that these things develop an inertia, and there's identity associated with it.
+I think that these things develop an inertia, and there's identity associated with it.

-You get yourself involved in one of these things that sweeps the planet, and you're part of an accepted clique.
+Get yourself involved in one of these things that sweeps the planet, and you're part of an accepted clique.

 Everybody wants to be part of the big group.

-Everybody nobody wants to be an outsider.
+Nobody wants to be an outsider.

 Nobody wants to be laughed at, thought of as a nerd or whatever.

-Many governments will do the same thing, and let's face it, scientists are not entrepreneurs when it comes to earning money.
+And let's face it, scientists are not entrepreneurs when it comes to earning money.

-That's why everybody in that area of research is going to the government, because that's the only place they can get it.
+That's why everybody in that area of research is going to the government because that's the only place they can get it.

 Sure.

-Oh, it's certainly incorrect to say that I'll be.
+Oh, it's certainly incorrect to say that.

 That's right.